-Crisler says, for this reason, MSSPs should provide Security as a Service solutions that leverage machine learning (ML), artificial intelligence (AI), or other means of automation so that they’re easier to use and manage.
+Crisler says for this reason, MSSPs should provide Security as a Service solutions that leverage machine learning (ML), artificial intelligence (AI), or other automation means to make them easier to use and manage.
 When you implement solutions with advanced capabilities, “an IT professional can click a button, protect their business and become a cybersecurity hero,” Crisler says.

 Providing Security Solutions is No Longer Optional